1. Home

 Employers

-Apprenticeships allow employers to develop a pipeline of workers who possess the exact skills that they require and produces workers who are trained to company standards and ready to meet employers’ needs.
+Apprenticeship combines paid, on-the-job learning with related classroom instruction, producing workers who are ready to succeed in their field.
+This allows you to develop a pipeline of workers who possess the exact skills that they require and produce workers who are trained to company standards and ready to meet employers’ needs.
 Additionally, the mentorship component of apprenticeship programs ensures that company experts pass along their knowledge to new workers.

-Are you interested in learning more about how to launch an apprenticeship program?
-Our apprenticeship coordinators can help you explore apprenticeship program options and provide resources to help you design and build your own program.
+We help New Mexico employers and business owners explore apprenticeship program options and provide resources to help you design and build your own program.
 Contact us today to:

 • Receive information on apprenticeship opportunities